Works Register Home Log In Authors

 What is pleasant to the senses — is always fleeting,

-While what is unpleasant — may drag on.
+While what is unpleasant — can drag on for a long time.

 The ability to experience pleasure